JesusM/LfloatLabelLayout/README.md

 Both methods adapted from: http://developer.android.com/reference/android/widget/TextView.html#setError(java.lang.CharSequence)

-A sample screenshot:
+A sample screenshot with an information label:

 ![Sample] (images/Screenshot_2014-10-27-09-12-52.png)

+and with an error message:

+![Photo with an error message] (images/Screenshot_2014-10-27-09-13-00.png)

-and with a custom error icon:
+You can configure a custom icon for your error messages (see screenshot below):

-![Photo with custom icon] (images/Screenshot_2014-10-27-09-13-08.png)
+![Error message with custom icon] (images/Screenshot_2014-10-27-09-13-08.png)